ADBeta/psx-comBINe/README.md

 ![logo](https://github.com/ADBeta/psx-comBINe/blob/main/psx-comBINe.jpg)

+psx-comBINe is unlike other applications because it has excellent compatibility with the cue sheet standards.
+It can support any of the GNU approved CUE TYPEs, as well as REM lines, slightly malformed structures and other small features that make it more stable than other programs.

+It is written in C++ to be as fast as possible on all systems, and is designed to be able to run on a 32bit system (exe to be added) for those who need to use older machines.
+Speeds tests can be seen below.

 Some uses for this include:
 * cue2pops or other methods to create VCD POPStarter files do not support multiple bin files.